pottekkat/personal-website/content/about.md

 I write about a [wide range of topics](/categories/), from in-depth [tutorials for projects](/tags/apache-apisix/) that keep me up at night to the [goals in life](/tags/life/) that keep me inspired.

 I also try to [write daily](/categories/daily-dose-of-pottekkat/), but fair warning: I don't stop to edit these.

+### Ethics Statement

+I don't accept any form of payment to write about a product or a company.
+The products I write about are the ones I work on and/or believe in strongly.
 ## About Me

 I work full-time in maintaining [Apache APISIX](https://github.com/apache/apisix).
 Formerly, I maintained two [CNCF](https://en.wikipedia.org/wiki/Cloud_Native_Computing_Foundation) projects.